HenriWahl/get-free-domains/README.md

 main.py --length 3 --tld foo --threads 50 --file foo.txt
 ```

-produces the file _foo.txt_ which contains all most probably free TLD .foo domains with a length of 3 characters.
+produces the file _foo.txt_ which contains all most probably free TLD .foo domains with a length of 3 characters with 50 threads.

 All combinations from aaa.foo to zzz.foo will be sent to the nameservers.